 Prepaid management fees to related parties represents (i) our 50% interest in the management fee revenues of PHW Manager, LLC, recognized as a long-term prepaid asset of \$70 million amortized over 35 years starting in October 2013, and (ii) our 50% interest in the management fee revenues of the Harrah's New Orleans Management Company, The Quad Manager, LLC, Bally's Las Vegas Manager, LLC and Cromwell Manager, LLC, recognized as a long-term prepaid asset of \$138 million amortized over 15 years starting in May 2014.
 The amortization periods represent the terms of the related management contracts.
-As of March 31, 2018 and December 31, 2017, the payable balances related to these fees and recorded in Payables to related parties on the Balance Sheets were \$3 million and \$2 million, respectively.
+As of both June 30, 2018 and December 31, 2017, the payable balance related to these fees and recorded in Payables to related parties on the Balance Sheets was \$2 million.